 Lulworth Cove and Durdle Door

-At the other end of the Isle of Purbeck, Lulworth Cove is an almost perfect circle and considered one of the best examples in Europe of this type of marine erosion.
-Whatever the reason for Lulworth Cove, it really is a wonderful holiday spot, perfect for kayaking, stand up paddling or just messing about in the water.
+At the other end of the Isle of Purbeck, Lulworth Cove is an almost perfect circle and is considered one of the best examples in Europe of this type of marine erosion.

 Literally next door is Durdle Door, a natural limestone arch in the sea, caused by millions of years of erosion.
 Durdle Door is backed by a beautiful pebble beach and the imposing limestone cliffs that the Jurassic Coast is famous for.

 Both places are on the glorious South West Coast Path, which starts in Minehead in Somerset and ends in Poole harbour.
-The longest long distance footpath in the UK, it snakes along the coast for 630 miles.
+The longest long-distance footpath in the UK, it snakes along the coast for 630 miles.
 Follow the path west from Lulworth for wild clifftop views free of people, and the geological wonder that is Kimmeridge Bay.

 Chesil Beach & Around